jimmy706/junedang-blog-pages/docs/efficient-system-deployment-with-containerization-how-your-system-benefits-from-docker-containers-3cdb.md

+# Efficient System Deployment with Containerization: How your system benefits from Docker Containers?

 Continuing from our previous [article](https://junedang.com/an-evolution-story-of-software-deployment-from-dedicated-server-to-containerization/) on the evolution of software deployment, we now turn our attention to the remarkable benefits brought about by containerization—a concept that has revolutionized the tech world.
 Containerization has been used for a while now from its buzz to describe a system virtualized environments to run applications, offering unparalleled flexibility and lightweight execution.

 In this story, let’s we will discuss one of the most popular tools used in the containerization realm: Docker Containers.
 We will unravel what is Docker, why you should use it, and the key concepts of Docker.